SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 12. Choose **Add** to confirm.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Add.png)

-13. Intelligent scenario with Orchestration service: <br>
+13. **Intelligent scenario with Orchestration service**: <br>
 Within AI Launchpad, configure the required orchestration modules based on the use case.
 The configuration should be a valid orchestration workflow and must be exported as a JSON file.
-Workflow is already configured, validated and exported as JSON.
+Workflow is already configured, validated, exported as JSON and provided below.
 No action is required here.<br>
 - Navigate to the **Execution Flow Template** and click the **Upload** button to upload the json.
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/ExecutionFlow.png)
 - Either select all and copy the JSON from [config file](https://github.com/SAP-CLM-SL/ISLM/raw/main/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/OrchestrationConfigFiles/Orchestration%20config.zip), or paste the below JSON directly into the dialog.